DmitrySHC/News_Blog/README.md

 You need to enter the database NAME, USERNAME and PASSWORD (from MySQL workbench).
 Also, you can remove all media from 'News_Blog/media'.

-After  you have connected the database, you have to make migrations:
+2. After that make migrations (all commands are entered in the directory with manage.py):
 >python manage.py migrate
 >
 >python manage.py makemigrations

-After that, you have to create a superuser:
+3. Next create a superuser:
 > python manage.py createsuperuser

 Enter Username, Email address and password.

-Then you can start the test server:
+4. Then you can start the test server:
 >python manage.py runserver

 Use your username and password to enter: http://127.0.0.1:8000/admin/

 And now you can add news, and they will be displayed on the main page: http://127.0.0.1:8000
 ![img_1.png](img_1.png)

-Thank you!